-One of the best things you can do in Iceland is to hike in Þingvellir (Thingvellir) National Park.
-There are a number of different trails you can embark upon depending on what you’re most interested in, but one of the most popular trails starts at Thingvellir Visitor Centre.
+One of the best things you can do in Iceland is hike in Þingvellir (Thingvellir) National Park.
+There are several different trails you can embark upon depending on what you’re most interested in, but one of the most popular trails starts at Thingvellir Visitor Centre.

 This is where you can walk through the great Almannagjá fault, which is basically where two tectonic plates – Almannagjá in the West and Heiðargjá in the East – are gradually moving apart a few millimeters every year.

-But this particular trail is also popular for another reason - it takes you to Öxarárfoss Waterfall.
-Although this waterfall is not quite as grand as the likes of Gullfoss or even Seljalandsfoss, it is still a beautiful waterfall to come and visit, and is very popular with photographers.
-What’s more, Icelandics pride themselves on their super clean water and this waterfall is one that is so clean, you can actually drink straight from it.
+But this particular trail is also popular for another reason – it takes you to Öxarárfoss Waterfall.
+Although this waterfall is not quite as grand as the likes of Gullfoss or even Seljalandsfoss, it is still a beautiful waterfall to come and visit and is very popular with photographers.
+What’s more, Icelandics pride themselves on their super clean water, and this waterfall is so clean, you can actually drink straight from it.
 And hey, someone else must have liked it as it is also a Game of Thrones filming location!

 Other highlights of this hike through Thingvellir National Park include admiring a traditional Icelandic church up close and gazing across vast lakes from the observation deck right next to the Visitor Centre.

 To make the most of your hike, you should expect to spend at least 3-4 hours on this particular trail.
-The car parking fee at the Visitor Centre is 500 ISK (Icelandic Krónur) for an entire day, but this ticket also grants you access to park in any of the official car parks throughout the whole of Thingvellir National Park.
-So you can easily combine this trail with another popular hiking trail in the same day!
+The car parking fee at the Visitor Centre is 500 ISK (Icelandic Krónur) for an entire day.
+Still, this ticket also grants you access to park in any of the official car parks throughout the whole of Thingvellir National Park.
+So you can easily combine this trail with another popular hiking trail on the same day!

-There are a variety of tours that include a stop to the Thingvellir National Park.
+There are a variety of tours that include a stop at the Thingvellir National Park.

 Recommended by Justine from Wanderer of the World